rubymonsters/ruby-for-beginners/20_blocks.md

 For example, instead of having to define lots of methods like `select_odd`, `select_even`, `select_lesser_than`, `select_greater_than` and so on, defining one method per potentially useful criteria, Ruby only has to implement one single, generic method for arrays: `select`.
-Ruby can let you, as a programmer, take over control, and allow you to specify the criterion is used to select elements in any way you like.
+That way Ruby can let you, as a programmer, take over control, and allow you to specify the criterion is used to select elements in any way you like.

 Methods on arrays and hashes that take a block are also called iterators.
 We say they "iterate over the array", meaning that these methods take each